Protagonist of Nier: Concept and development

 While the basic storyline remained the same, elements of character dialogue had to be adjusted to fit with either a brother or a father.
-Yoko, and scenario writers Sawako Natori and Hana Kikuchi all agreed on the backstory element of the protagonist sleeping with women and men for money, though this could not be included in-game.
+Yoko and scenario writers Sawako Natori and Hana Kikuchi all agreed on the backstory element of the protagonist sleeping with women and men for money, though this could not be included in-game.
 Upon seeing this detail, Nier short story writer Jun Eishima was shocked and needed to tone down the more direct description used by Yoko.
 A scene Natori wrote for the game, where Yonah saw the protagonist's resentment of her burden on him, was cut by Yoko for being "too real".
 The final scene of the first ending, where Yonah interrupts the protagonist's farewell to Kainé, was written by Natori as a "twisted" conclusion.
 The main theme of the story was "family love" regardless of the protagonist's nature when interacting with Yonah.
 The final scene involves the protagonist enjoying his happy life with Yonah as requested by Saito, a decision Yoko accepted despite it clashing with his previous work.
-Yoko also commented that the overall sad ending, with everyone doomed to die regardless, was his reflection of the real world where death was inevitable regardless of any individual's actions.
+Yoko also commented that the overall sad ending, with everyone doomed to die regardless, was his reflection of the real world, where death is inevitable regardless of any individual's actions.

-The relationship between the protagonist and Kainé was not focused on so the story remained simple, with Yoko's original plan being a simple plot of a brother saving his sister.
-Yoko envisioned the party dynamic as familial without any romantic elements to the protagonist's relationship with Kainé, though in the guidebook interview Yoko confirmed Kainé developed romantic feelings for the protagonist by the ending.
-The protagonist's choice whether to kill or save Kainé during the game's final endings was based around how much players would have come to like her.
+The relationship between the protagonist and Kainé was not the focus of the game, so the story remained simple, with Yoko's original plan being a simple plot of a brother saving his sister.
+Yoko envisioned the party dynamic as familial without any romantic elements to the protagonist's relationship with Kainé, though in the guidebook interview, Yoko confirmed Kainé developed romantic feelings for the protagonist by the ending.
+The protagonist's choice whether to kill or save Kainé during the game's final endings was intended to be based on how much players had come to like her.
 Eishima felt that each ending was better suited to different versions of the protagonist; the father would choose to kill Kainé, while the brother would sacrifice himself.
-The ending scenario where the protagonist is restored included in Grimoire Nier was initially an alternate proposal if the fourth ending, which involved players' save data being deleted, was not approved.
-The Grimoire Nier scenario was included in the remaster due to the game's larger budget, and a request from producer Yosuke Saito for more fan service.
+The ending scenario where the protagonist is restored, included in Grimoire Nier, was initially an alternate proposal if the sacrificial ending, which involved players' save data being deleted, was not approved.
+The Grimoire Nier scenario was included in the remaster due to the game's larger budget and a request from producer Yosuke Saito for more fan service.
 Yoko stated his wish that the protagonist relive his journeys with Kainé and Emil before the end, with the writers speculating that both the father and brother could experience this ending.